Figure 22-1 Review Process

 For more information about owners of applications and permissions, see Section 12.2, Understanding Identity, Application, and Permission Management.
 For more information about coverage maps, see Using Coverage Maps.

 To ensure a timely review process, you can also specify an Escalation Reviewer.
 Escalation Reviewer resolves all review tasks that are not completed on time.
 You can specify users, groups, and business roles as Escalation Reviewers.
 If you do not specify an Escalation Reviewer, the Review Owner is the default Escalation Reviewer.
 Escalated review items also appear in the Exceptions stage.
-If Identity Governance detects any escalations at the start of a review, all of the review items appear in the Exceptions stage.
+If the application detects any escalations at the start of a review, all the review items appear in the Exceptions stage.

 For more information about authorizations including Escalation Reviewer, see Section 2.1.2, Runtime Authorizations.

 Review definitions contain an expiration policy.
-Review Administrators and owners specify the actions that Identity Governance takes when a review expires without being completed:
+Review Administrators and owners specify the actions that needs to be taken when a review expires without being completed:

 Complete the review with any final decisions that have been made and send these to fulfillment and the auditor, if these are defined, and leave all other items with no decision